hannalissi275/generate-a-decentralized-machine-learnin/README.md

-# generate-a-decentralized-machine-learnin
+# Generate A Decentralized Machine Learning Model Monitor

+This repository contains an auto-generated Swift file for:

-A decentralized machine learning model with a monitor feature.
+- generate a decentralized machine learning model monitor
+- **Language**: Swift

+## Description

+This file serves as a base implementation for the concept: *generate a decentralized machine learning model monitor*.
+It can be used for educational, prototyping, or inspiration purposes.

+## How to Use

+Clone the repo, open `3nlh_generate_a_dece.swift` and extend or run it according to your needs.

+---